learntextvis/textkit/docs/quickstart.rst

 Ensuring the casing of our tokens is consistent is a common text analysis preprocessing step.

-This is done in textkit using ``lowercase`` and ``uppercase``.
+This is done in textkit using ``tokens2lower`` and ``tokens2upper``.
 These commands work on tokens as well as raw text.

 .. doctest::

-    textkit lowercase input.txt
+    textkit tokens2lower input.txt

 .. doctest::